jenciso/newblog/content/blog/deploy-nginx-container-nginx/index.md

 ## Inspecting Infrastructure

-You can use the Docker CLI to view the changes and see the newly launched container.
+Using the docker command to see the changes and the newly launched container.

 ```shell
 docker ps
 docker ps -f name=nginx-server-1 --format "table {{.Names}}\t{{.Status}}"
 ```

-you can inspect this in future using the terraform CLI
+You can inspect this in future using the terraform CLI

 ```shell
 terraform show